 The TOE is a composite product.
-It is composed from an Integrated Circuit (IC), IC Embedded Software and IC Application Software containing the ePassport, the eID and the eSign Application.
-The IC Embedded software contains the operations system TCOS Identity Card 1.1, Release 2.
-The TOE Embedded Application includes the file system '01'.
-For details concerning the CC evaluation of the NXP IC see the evaluation documentation under the certification ID BSI-DSZ-CC-0978-2016 [14].
+It is composed from an Integrated Circuit (IC), IC Embedded Software and IC Application Software containing the ePassport Application.
+The IC Embedded software contains the operations system TCOS Residence Permit Card 1.1, Release 2.
+The TOE Embedded Application includes the File System Version '01' (FSV01, version-ID '81').
+For details concerning the CC evaluation of the Infineon IC see the evaluation documentation under the certification ID BSI-DSZ-CC-0829-V2-2015 [14].

-According to the TOE Design the Security Functions of the TOE listed in chap.1 are enforced by the following subsystems:
+According to the TOE Design the Security Functionalities of the TOE listed in chap.1 are enforced by the following subsystems: